 - 9. Upon notification from ISBE will begin completing a needs assessment/equity audit. - 10.
-At the conclusion of the needs assessment/equity audit, the school shall submit the data gleaned from the needs assessment/equity audit along with the identification of vendors who could support the school with its identified needs or equity gaps to ISBE. - 11.-ISBE will ensure that the identified vendor that the school.
-167
+At the conclusion of the needs assessment/equity audit, the school shall submit the data gleaned from the needs assessment/equity audit along with the identification of vendors who could support the school with its identified needs or equity gaps to ISBE. - 11.-ISBE will ensure that the identified vendor166 has the capacity to assist the school.167